Website Creation Essentials - What Do You Need?

 You can create many different types of websites, so I thought I'd outline what you need to do, depending on the kind of site you desire.

 As far as building goes, you can use WordPress for almost any kind of website.
-The key is to install the proper plugins to make the site function like you want it.
+The key is to install the proper plugins to make the site function like you want it to.

-WordPress comes free with any of the web hosting plans at Website Palace, and all you have to do is install it on your domain through your account, and you are ready to go.
-It takes all of 2 minutes to do this.
+WordPress comes free with any of the web hosting plans at Website Palace.
+You just install it once you activate your account.
+It takes seconds.

 No programming or any kind of web design experience is needed.
 As you'll see in the video below, the template designs come with WordPress, so you simply choose the one you want.